-You don’t want to be like me, and realise once you’ve got where you’re going that you have forgotten to charge your battery or the spare memory cards are still on the top in the kitchen.
+You don’t want to be like me, and realise once you’ve got to where you’re going that you have left your battery, or the spare memory cards on the top in the kitchen.
 It only happened once – ok maybe twice, but it’s a real pain when it happens!

 It may be handy to write a checklist – I love lists!

 Follow the pros and see what they do, try to emulate what they’ve taken to see how the image works.
 I’ve done this myself and it’s a great way to learn new things.
 How do the camera settings affect how the image looks?